The (illustrated) H's & T's: aka reversible causes of cardiac arrest

 That's my quick illustrated rundown on the H's & T's.
 Anyone who participates in advanced life support should be able to recall them instantly, so they can apply them in the chaos of an arrest situation.

-I've taken this article further by running a Kickstarter to develop a poster & video on the H’s & T’s to help doctors, nurses, paramedics, and medical students prepare for, and better manage cardiac arrests.
-It was a success and now I'm developing the posters, video, and translations on the subject.
+I've taken this article further with a successful Kickstarter to develop a poster & video on the H’s & T’s to help doctors, nurses, paramedics, and medical students prepare for, and better manage cardiac arrest.

 If you’d like to see more from artibiotics then subscribe and follow on the social media we share!